saireddyavs/task-manager/README.md

 1. **GET /tasks**

-   Get all the tasks created.
+   - Get all the tasks created.
+   - Filter tasks and sort tasks

 2. **POST /tasks**